JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

 #### For Android

-1. In the `androidMain/kotlin` folder, create a new `org.kmp.testing` package.
+1. In the `androidMain/kotlin` directory, create a new `org.kmp.testing` package.
 2. In this package, create the `AndroidRuntime.kt` file and update it with the actual implementation of the expected `determineCurrentRuntime()` function: